-Impairment of associates and joint ventures
+Impairment of investment in associates and joint ventures

-The investment in associates and joint ventures are accounted for under the equity method of accounting and considered for impairment in case of indication of impairment.
-Significant management judgement is required in determining the indications of impairment and recoverable amount of investment in associates and joint ventures based on value in use.
+The investment in associates and joint ventures are accounted for using the equity method of accounting and considered for impairment in case of indication of impairment.
+Significant management judgement is required in determining whether there are any indications of impairment and in estimating the recoverable amounts of the investment in associates and joint ventures based on the value in use, especially due to the ongoing Covid-19 pandemic.
 Accordingly, we considered this as a key audit matter.

 We carried out procedures to understand management's process for identifying impairment triggers such as significant adverse changes in the technological, market, economic, or legal environment in which the investee operates, structural changes in the industry in which the investee operates, changes in the political or legal environment affecting the investee's business and changes in the investee's financial condition.
 Our audit procedures included, amongst others, assessing the appropriateness of the recoverable amounts determined by management and the valuation methods used.
-For impairment assessment we evaluated the reasonableness of the key assumptions used by management in determining the value-in-use computation

-We also assessed the adequacy of the Group's disclosure in Note 13 and 14 of the consolidated financial statements.
+For impairment assessment, we involved our internal specialists to assist us in evaluating the reasonableness of the key assumptions and judgements used by management in determining the value-in-use, including the impact of the Covid-19 pandemic on markets and businesses.
+We also assessed the adequacy of the Group's disclosure in Notes 13 and 14 of the consolidated financial statements.